davidstutz/bootstrap-multiselect/README.md

 	a warning message when too many results found now is a hardcoded value of 10 entries we show this way

+### Horizontal divider and a search results

+You can add a horizontal divider to a dropdown.
+Just add an option tag with a class name of `divider'.

+If you use AJAX search you SHOULD add class `search-results' to an option tag you want to search results has been added.

 ## License

 Copyright 2012, 2013 David Stutz